fuzzywe/CODING/ARRAYS/NEXT PERMUTATION.md

 ![Next Permutation - Intuition in Detail 🔥 _ Brute to Optimal 18-5 screenshot](https://github.com/user-attachments/assets/c3ac50d1-015c-4604-88cd-cb6ee8f7cbdc)

+break point is 1 and on the right side we have elements < 1 which is 0,0.

 from looking right side

 we have elements [2 1 5 4 3 0 0]